A Levy to Continue Support for our Park

 • The park offers facilities, services, and events for the entire family, many of which are free of charge.

-• The Park and Community Center are centrally located for community gatherings, picnics, public meetings, rummage sales, cultural events, recreation, and educational programming.
+• The Community Center and Park are centrally located for community gatherings, picnics, public meetings, rummage sales, cultural events, recreation, and educational programming.

 • Event space is available for rent at a reasonable cost to community members for family reunions, birthday parties, weddings, meetings, athletic events, and more.